-In 2019, Markel Insurance Company announced that Night Eagle is once again included in a group of 59 boys' and girls' camps in America that received their company's prestigious Safety 1st designation, which recognizes an exceptional commitment to the safety of their employees and campers.
-We are proud of the fact that this is Night Eagle's fifth consecutive year to be recognized!
+In 2020, Markel Insurance Company announced that Night Eagle is once again included in a group of 59 boys' and girls' camps in America that received their company's prestigious Safety 1st designation, which recognizes an exceptional commitment to the safety of their employees and campers.
+We are proud of the fact that this is Night Eagle's sixth consecutive year to be recognized!

 Our dedication to the health and safety of our campers and staff is further demonstrated by our voluntary participation in the American Camp Association accreditation process, which we have taken part in since our inception.